340:100-3-27. Quality assurance

 (B) When necessary changes are not accomplished within the specified time frame, the case management supervisor intervenes to secure commitments from the provider.

-(C) When the service deficiency is not resolved as a result of the intervention of the case management supervisor, a referral for administrative inquiry is initiated per OAC 340:100-3-27.1.
+(C) When the service deficiency is not resolved as a result of the case management supervisor's intervention, an administrative inquiry referral is initiated, per OAC 340:100-3-27.1.

-(5) If, during a contract survey, administrative inquiry, specialized foster care (SFC) monitoring, or area survey, QA staff discovers a situation that requires correction by DDS staff, a system administrative inquiry is initiated.
+(6) If, during a contract survey, administrative inquiry, SFC monitoring, or area survey, DDS QA staff discovers a situation that requires correction by DDS staff, a system administrative inquiry is initiated.

 (D) When the area manager is unable to correct the situation within the established time frame, he or she notifies the DDS State Office QA unit, to resolve the situation with the community services unit deputy director.

-(2) QA staff distributes DHS Publication No. 89-10 to service recipients or his or her legal guardians at least annually.
+(2) DDS QA staff distributes OKDHS Publication No. 89-10 to service recipients or his or her legal guardians at least annually.

-(3) DHS Publication No. 89-10, when completed is returned to the DDS State Office QA Unit.
+(3) OKDHS Publication No. 89-10, when completed is returned to the DDS State Office QA Unit.

 (4) Results are forwarded to the respective DDS area office when authorized by the service recipient or legal guardian for resolution of concerns or staff recognition.